JeyyM/CSNETWK-MP/README.md

 - **Automatic token generation** for different message types
 - **Token expiration** and renewal mechanisms
 - **Scope verification** (broadcast, chat, presence, file, game)

+## AI Disclaimer

+This project utilized AI assistance in a limited capacity for specific development tasks.
+AI tools were used to identifying appropriate Python standard library modules and understanding their documentation.
+Additionally, it was used in the restructuring and organizing of code into clean, maintainable modules and functions.

+However, all core functionality, protocol design, network architecture, and application logic were developed independently.
+The LSNP protocol specification and implementation represent original work by the development team.